Heerkog/HIDpi/README.md

 The device is discoverable for 30 seconds after the service started.
 To make it discoverable again for 30 seconds, trigger any of the assigned GPIO signals.

-# Repository overview
-The repository is structured as follows:

-* `hidpi` - main Python module.
-  * `__init__.py` - module initialization.
-  * `__main__.py` - module main.
-  * `hid.py` - Python scripts related to the human interface device classes.
-  * `service.py` - Python scripts related to the Bluez Bluetooth service.
-* `sdp` - directory containing files related to the Bluetooth Service Discovery Protocol (SDP).
-  * `input_report_descriptor` - directory containing generated USB report descriptor files.
-Files are unused, as the report is included in the SDP file.
-Added for completeness.
-    * `Joystick3Buttons.h` - header file version of the USB report descriptor.
-    * `Joystick3Buttons.hid` - binary version of the USB report descriptor.
-    * `Joystick3Buttons.txt` - text file version of the USB report descriptor.
-  * `sdp_record_joystick.xml` - the sdp file used by the script.
-  * `sdp_record_joystick_annotated.xml` - annotated version of the sdp file used.
-* `.gitignore` - repository ignore file.
-* `LICENSE.txt` - MIT License that covers this repository.
-* `README.md` - read me file containing this text.
-* `boot.sh` - shell script that starts the Python module.
-* `hid.service` - service file that allows the to start service during boot.
-* `sample_settings.xml` - example of a settings file used by the python service script.
-* `setup.sh` - shell script that installs required packages.

 # Resources
 The following resources were of interest during development: